Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

 _This section is a summarization fo the 'Generating the full PDF in the App' section._
 1. Save/Move the file to `res\base_pdfs` within the Proxy-PDF-Maker folder
 2. Restart Proxy-PDF-Maker
-3. Reopen and set Rendering Backend to PoDoFo
+3. Reopen and set Rendering Backend to PoDoFo (if using a version older than v1.0.0)
 4. Set Paper Size to Base Pdf and set Base Pdf to your proper file
 5. Set the margins to what you set them to previously